 It's important to understand that any individual cultural experience may be similar to parts of others' journeys but will never be the exact same as anyone else's.
-It's about familial culture, about where each person grew up, what they've been through, those that surround you, and the time period in which that person grew, etc. There are so many things to consider.
+It's about familial culture, about where each person grew up, what they've been through, the time period in which that person grew, etc. There are so many things to consider.

 Not only has 'Crazy Rich Asians' fully opened the door for dominant Asian American representation in film, it's also opened up more conversations about the importance of understanding the presence of individual journeys within a demographic.
 And I believe that to be just as powerful.